NEW DATES - This workshop has been rescheduled!

 Nature journaling is the practice of sketching the natural world from observation.
 Your backyard becomes your classroom, and the delightful plants growing all around you your muse!

-Art-Filled Days of Summer
+Art-Filled Days of Autumn

 What will you learn in class?